-- Lab Volunteers: Patient, detail-oriented volunteers are welcome in our archaeological lab where they assist curators with artifact processing.
-Tasks could include activities such as washing and sorting artifacts fresh from the field, reorganizing old collections, labeling and mending ceramics, administrative tasks like scanning paperwork, or helping with lab-related public programming.
+Lab Volunteers: Jamestown is home to an unparalleled collection of more than 3 million artifacts recovered on site.
+It is no small task to care for these priceless artifacts.
+Patient, detail-oriented volunteers are also welcome in our archaeological lab where they are a vital part of the curatorial process.
+Tasks include activities such as washing and sorting artifacts fresh from the field, reorganizing old collections, labeling and mending ceramics, or helping with lab-related public programming.

 We hope to use this page to highlight some of the dedicated Jamestown Rediscovery volunteers and the work they do.
-If you are interested in volunteering, please contact Elle Reid at firstname.lastname@example.org and download the application form here: JRVApplicationForm (PDF)
+If you are interested in volunteering, please contact Emma Pringle and download the application form here: Volunteer Application (PDF)